IEEE RFID 2021 logo

 Intra-Spacecraft RFID Localization

-Joel Simonoff, Jesse Berger, Aidan Abdullali and Osher Lerner (NASA, USA); Lazaro Rodriguez (NASA JSC, USA); Patrick Fink (NASA, USA)
+Joel Simonoff, Jesse Berger and Aidan Abdullali (NASA, USA); Osher Lerner (University of California, Berkeley, USA); Lazaro Rodriguez (NASA JSC, USA); Patrick Fink (NASA, USA)

 In this paper we explore two machine learning approaches to improve RFID tag localization in the highly reflective environment imposed by the International Space Station.
 We propose P-RFIDNet (Passive RFID Net), a neural network with a ResNet50 (He, et al., 2015) [1] backbone for localizing passive RFID tags in high multipath environments with fixed antennas.
 Furthermore, we show how transfer learning can be used to generalize P-RFIDNet to new RFID environments with limited training data.
 In addition to P-RFIDNet, we present REALMRFC, a random forest (Breiman, 2001) [2] model with feature engineering performed by an RFID localization expert.
 We benchmark P-RFIDNet and REALMRFC using data from the RFID Enabled Autonomous Logistics Management (REALM) RFID system on International Space Station (ISS).